biolab/orange3/doc/visual-programming/source/widgets/unsupervised/mds.rst

 since the data is high-dimensional or the distances are not `Euclidean <https://en.wikipedia.org/wiki/Euclidean_distance>`__.

-In the input the widget needs either a data set or a matrix of distances.
+In the input, the widget needs either a data set or a matrix of distances.
 When visualizing distances between rows, you can also adjust the color of the points, change their shape, mark them, and output them upon selection.